DrankRock/Python-Simple-Turing-Machine/README.md

 }
 ######################################
 --------------------------------------
-Welcome to Mat's Turing Machine !
-Note : R is for Right, L is fort left,
+Note : R is for Right, L is for left,
-B is for blank.
+B is for blank. | is for unary
 Anything else is up to you.
-I did almost no error management, sorry.
 Text in green is the current index.
 --------------------------------------
 Starting with :